Kitchenn3/CALM/README.md

         *   **Wood (Trajectory):** Fine-tune a sentence-transformer model to predict "coherence scores" between sequential paragraphs.
 The model learns to recognize a logical flow.
         *   **Fire (Immediacy):** Train a text classifier on the "authenticity" labels to recognize performative language, jargon, and weasel words.
         *   **Earth (Reliability):** Use Natural Language Inference (NLI) models (like DeBERTa) trained to spot contradictions.
 This model can cross-reference sentences and flag inconsistencies.
         *   **Metal (Complexity):** Train a powerful "AI vs. Human" text discriminator.
-This model becomes your practical Kolmogorov complexity detector.
+This model becomes the practical Kolmogorov complexity detector.
         *   **Water (Identity):** Use advanced stylometry and authorship-attribution models to detect shifts in voice, tone, and lexical patterns within a single document.

 The output of this phase is a single, powerful function: `CartologersLens.analyze(text)` which returns a vector of five precise, learned scores: `[R_wood, R_fire, R_earth, R_metal, R_water]`.
 This vector is the "state of recognition" of the text.